-Sara works with publishers and other book vendors to make sure we have high quality books to distribute to the children we serve.
+Sara works with the volunteer services, distribution and back of house teams to ensure safe and efficient day-to-day operations.
 She loves being surrounded by books and working alongside so many people who believe that having access to books is crucial to a child’s development.
 Sara’s favorite “book memory” is reading Richard Scarry’s “Best Word Book Ever” with her father.

 Volunteer Services Team